KaterinaN86/cypress-testing-forkify/README.md

 -   Sometimes an element is visible in the DOM but can not be accessed because of a certain setting.
 In this case, certain options need to be passed together with the click command.
 If an element is not accessible the **force** option is used which forces the action and disables the waiting for actionability property: `cy.get('textarea.feedback-input').type('Enter comment here', {force:true})`.

--   In the script **cypress/e2e/add-recipe.js** a test suite is written for testing the **Add Recipe** feature of the demo app.
+-   In the script **cypress/e2e/search-recipe.js** a test suite is written for testing the **Search** feature of the demo app.

-    -   The first test describes a happy path where all data is entered in the correct format.
-After uploading entered data corresponding message of successful recipe upload is displayed.
+    -   The first test describes a happy path where a list of recipe previews is shown in the search results area of the page.
-    -   The next two tests describe unhappy paths where not all data is entered and data is entered in invalid format.
-In the first case, user is notified about missing data and in the second a message is displayed stating that format used to enter ingredient data is invalid.
+    -   The second test describes an unhappy path where a search when query text **yellow** is entered gives no results.
+Corresponding message is also displayed to the user.

 -   **Note**: By using the \*\*only\*\* command Mocha is directed to execute only that test.
 To execute all test cases in test suite, remove **only** after **it()** command in the first test of the suite.